helidon-io/helidon/docs-internal/application-pom.md

 ## The Solution

-To address this we decided to bite the bullet and introduce Helidon application poms for SE and MP.
+To address this we decided to bite the bullet and introduce Helidon application poms for Helidon and Helidon MicroProfile.
 This is a trade-off.
 It helps newbies by simplifying the pom they deal with and reducing the chance of making a mistake.
 But it obscures the details of what's going on and makes things more complicated for customers that want to use their own parent poms.